cmekik/pyClarion/readme.md

 3. `pyClarion.base.subject`

-Many common Clarion constructs are implemented in their default forms in `pyClarion.default.common.py`.
+Many common Clarion constructs are implemented in their default forms in `pyClarion.default.common`.
 These constructs are combined in `examples/raven_matrix.py`  in order to demonstrate how they may be used to create simulations in the Clarion framework.